-Step 5: Post reminders in your house and workplace to stay focused on what matters most, and any elements about your future you’ll begin work on today.
+Step 5: Post reminders in your house and workplace to focus on what matters most and any elements about your future you’ll begin work on today

 To supercharge your vision, boost your psychology and improve your metaphysical skillset digest the classic book The Magic of Thinking Big by David Schwartz